 2nd Offense: written notice of violation and fine of $1,000

-3rd Offense: written notice of violation, fine of $1,500, and revocation of STR permit for 24 months
+3rd Offense: notice of violation, fine of $1,500, and revocation of STR permit for 24 months

 These violations should be applied to the guests, the host, and the property owner.
 This model has a fantastic track record in places where the city and AirBnB work together to delist STRs without a valid permit.